kud/tech/src/pages/en/posts/2020/05/14/new-command-for-my-git-workflow-git-contrib/index.md

 This is the second case we're interested.

-If you fork only because you want to contribute, in my opinion, you should notify any visitor that it's not a project they can use.
+If you fork only because you want to contribute, in my opinion, you should notify any visitor that it is not a project they can use.

 And as developer, you won't care so much about your `master` branch, you won't update it, you won't use it to make your PR, you only will only submit feature branches, one by one.